Matt Beaty Player Props: Royals vs. Phillies

 Phillies Pitching Rankings

-- The nine strikeouts per nine innings put together by the Phillies pitching staff ranks 11th in MLB.
+- The 9.1 strikeouts per nine innings put together by the Phillies pitching staff ranks 10th in the league.

-- The Phillies have the 11th-ranked team ERA across all league pitching staffs (3.98).
+- The Phillies have the 11th-ranked team ERA among all MLB pitching staffs (4.03).

-- Phillies pitchers combine to surrender 120 home runs (1.1 per game), the 10th-fewest in the league.

-- The righty last pitched on Saturday against the Pittsburgh Pirates, when he tossed 4 2/3 innings, allowing five earned runs while giving up nine hits.
+- The righty last appeared on Monday against the Miami Marlins, when he threw 6 2/3 innings, allowing two earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.